alvaro-prieto/colResizable/readme.md

 * **draggingClass**: [type: string] [default: internal css class] [version: 1.0]

 This attribute is used as the css class assigned to column anchors while being dragged.
 It can be used for visual feedback purposes.
 ___
-* **disable**: [type: boolean] [default: false] [version: 1.0]

-When set to true it aims to remove all previously added enhancements such as events and additional DOM elements assigned by this plugin to a single or collection of tables.
-It is required to disable a previously colResized table prior its removal from the document object tree.

-___
 * **minWidth**: [type: number] [default: 15] [version: 1.1]

 This value specifies the minimum width (measured in pixels) that is allowed for the columns.